stargazers/owncloud-docker/README.md

 ## About

 This is the docker compose file for making Owncloud run inside docker container.
-It will also set up MariaDB.
+It will also set up MySQL.

 ## Usage